Frequently Asked Questions (FAQs)

 RES is committed to ensuring that, wherever possible, local contractors and employees are used in all aspects of solar farm development.
 The major opportunities arise during the construction phase when suitably qualified local firms are often invited to bid for different aspects of construction.
 We encourage our contractors to source construction materials locally (i.e. within the county) and to use local transport and plant hire companies where possible, in addition to local services and amenities.

-RES also believes that our renewable energy schemes should also provide meaningful benefits locally and we are inviting input from the local communities on their priority aims and projects in their area which the project may be able to support.
+RES also believes that our renewable energy schemes should also provide meaningful benefits locally and we continue to invite input from the local communities on their priority aims and projects in their area which the project may be able to support whilst the proposals are considered by the Council.

 RES provided a donation of £15,000 and a further commitment to match-fund any money raised locally up to £7,500.00.
 The community duly delivered raising over £7,500 through a range of different events including coffee mornings, bingo and film evenings.
 These events not just raised necessary funds for the warm hub initiative but also promoted community cohesion.